vyos/vyos-documentation/docs/services/lldp.rst

 .. cfgcmd:: set service lldp management-address <address>

-   Define IPv4 management address transmitted via LLDP.
+   Define IPv4/IPv6 management address transmitted via LLDP.
+Multiple addresses can be defined.
+Only addresses connected to the system will be transmitted.

 .. cfgcmd:: set service lldp interface <interface>